ngergs/websrv/README.md

 ## Docker container
 You can use the ngergs/websrv docker container, the entrypoint is set to the websrv executable.

+## Binary build
+All releases starting with v1.4.3 have binary builds attached to them for linux, windows and osx.

 ### Compilation from Source
 Compile from source:
 ```bash